-🏅 The international athletics summer season continues with an array of top British middle-distance runners taking part at the Watford Grand Prix. 🎟️ See below for the latest ticket information.
+🏅 The international athletics summer season continues on Saturday 12 July with an array of top British middle-distance runners set to take part in the 2025 Watford Grand Prix.
+Read on for a preview and the latest ticket information

-The Watford Grand Prix is set to feature some of the country’s best 800m, 1500m and 5000m runners.
-And now a Challenger event on the World Athletics Continental tour expect an international flavour to the athletes on show at Woodside Athletics Stadium.
+The Watford Grand Prix will feature some of the country’s best 800m, 1500m, 5000m and 3000m steeplechase runners.
+And officially a Challenger event on the World Athletics Continental tour expect an international flavour to the athletes on show at Woodside Athletics Stadium.

-Tonight’s racing is part of a big summer of athletics in the capital, which includes the London Diamond League and Night of the 10k PBS.
-All of which lead perfectly to the Paris Olympics later this summer, where the the most treasured gold medals in athletics will be up for grabs.
+Tonight’s racing is part of a big year of athletics in the capital, which includes the London Marathon and London Diamond League.
+All of which is leading up to the 2025 World Athletics Championships in Tokyo in September, where GB stars will be on the hunt for global medals.

 ONES TO WATCH

-In 2023, Marc Scott (a bronze medalist in the 3000m at the 2022 World Indoor Championships) and Emile Cairess (en route to a podium finish at the 2024 London Marathon) did battle in the M 3000m.
-Rising stars Revee Walcott-Nolan and Georgia Bell went head-to-head in the W 1500m.
+Previous competitors at the Watford Grand Prix have included Olympic bronze medallist Georgia Bell and fellow Olympian Revee Walcott-Nolan.
+The Team GB stars went head-to-head in the W 1500m in 2023.
+At the same event Marc Scott (a bronze medalist in the 3000m at the 2022 World Indoor Championships) and Emile Cairess (en route to a podium finish at the London Marathon) did battle in the M 3000m.
 And Matthew Stonier won a stacked M 800m race in a time of 1:46.53.

 WATFORD GRAND PRIX – TICKETS, TIMINGS & TRAVEL

-🎟️ Tickets in advance for the Watford Grand Prix will be available from the BMC website here.
-Advance purchases carry a discount.
+🎟️ Tickets in advance for the Watford Grand Prix will be available from the BMC website.

 🕒 Watford Grand Prix timetable – BMC races start from 5.30pm and will finish around 9.45pm